wp-plugins/simple-history/readme.txt

 1. Activate the plugin through the "Plugins" menu in WordPress
 1. Done!

-Now Simple History will be visible both on the dashboard and in the menu under pages.
+Now Simple History will be visible in a submenu under the dashboard main menu.
+You can also show it directly on the dashboard by modified Simple History's settings page.

 == Feedback ==
 Like the plugin?
 Dislike it?
 Got bugs or feature request?